 Chasing The Present

 Snorri Hallgrímsson’s soundtrack for Mark Waters’ film, Chasing The Present, a documentary “exploring why a person who seemingly has it all can still suffer from debilitating panic attacks,” is perhaps the most ‘classical’ soundtrack of the three mentioned here.
 And by that, I mean the kind of film score as we have come to know from composers such as Jóhann Jóhannsson and Max Richter.
 In a co-production with Ólafur Arnalds, Hallgrímsson uses a minimum set of instruments (himself performing on a piano and running all electronic programming, Karl James Pestka on violin and viola, and Unnur Jónsdóttir on cello), and effective production techniques (“filtered strings and pianos to emphasize the title character’s depression”) to create a soundtrack that is a pleasure to listen to – even without reference to the original theme of the documentary.
 There is nothing abrasive or experimental in this release, as you might expect from a documentary about anxiety attacks.
-Based on the lovely, quiet, and slightly melancholic music, I assume that the main protagonist, James Sebastiano, finally succeeds in his “personal journey to overcome crippling anxiety and found fulfillment.”
+Based on the lovely, quiet, and slightly melancholic music, I assume that the main protagonist, James Sebastiano, finally succeeds in his “personal journey to overcome crippling anxiety and found fulfilment.”
 As with the above, a title track premiere for “Chasing The Present” appeared on Headphone Commute courtesy of Moderna Records.

 Words by Peter van Cooten of Ambient Blog